mirka-henninger/contrastanalysis/README.md

 The output of the **contrast\_independent** function contains results for both contrasts: Sums of squares and corresponding F-values, contrast estimates and corresponding *t*-values as well as two-tailed *p*-values.
-Furthermore, it contains several effect sizes, such as r\_{} which can be interpreted as a correlation between the dependent variable and the contrast weights, *r*(alerting) corresponding to the correlation between group means and contrast weights, *r*(alerting)² which can be interpreted similar to a determination coefficient as a measured of explained variance by the contrast. *r*(contrast) is useful for power analyses.
+Furthermore, it contains several effect sizes, such as *r*(effect size) which can be interpreted as a correlation between the dependent variable and the contrast weights, *r*(alerting) corresponding to the correlation between group means and contrast weights, *r*(alerting)² which can be interpreted similar to a determination coefficient as a measured of explained variance by the contrast. *r*(contrast) is useful for power analyses.